binary-tools

 UTF-8 strings

 UTF-8 strings (type 'u') may use from 1 to 4 bytes per character.
-If there is no room for a full character to be packed according to the given size (for example, the repeat count number is 5, but the string uses 6 bytes, with the last character using 3 bytes), a error will be thrown:
+If there is no room for the string according to the given size (for example, the repeat count number is 5, but the string uses 6 bytes), a error will be thrown:

 // The string '美麗' uses 6 bytes and the slot have 6 bytes,